Aya Abed: Club career

 Abed developed an interest in football at a young age and began playing at 12 with the Ba'na girls' team under coach Mohamed Titi.
 Following the merger of Ba'na and Majd al-Krum, she continued with the unified team.
 Abed remains focused on reaching the highest levels of football and aspires to play for a top club, such as Barcelona Femení.

-Abed later joined Arraba, contributing to the team's promotion in 2019, and has been playing with them ever since.
+Abed later joined Arraba, contributing to the team's promotion in 2019, and has been playing for them ever since.

 International career

 Born in Shaghur, Israel, Abed holds dual Israeli and Palestinian nationality.
-She was eligible to play for both national teams and represented Israel at under-17 level before choosing to play for Palestine.
+She was eligible to play for both national teams and represented Israel at the under-17 level before choosing to play for Palestine.
 Abed, who also served as a referee in addition to being a player, was dismissed from her refereeing role after participating with Palestine in the 2024 WAFF Women's Championship.